Edwin Walker: Political career

 In February 1962, Walker began his campaign for governor, but finished last among six candidates in a Democratic primary election.
 The winner in a runoff election was John B. Connally, Jr., the choice of Vice President Lyndon B. Johnson.
 Other contenders were Governor Price Daniel, Highway Commissioner Marshall Formby of Plainview, Attorney General of Texas Will Wilson, and Houston lawyer Don Yarborough, the favorite of liberals and organized labor.
 Because of disfranchisement of minorities in Texas since the beginning of the century, Democratic Party primaries were the only strongly competitive political contests in the state at that time.
-In the course of his campaign, Walker assaulted journalist Thomas V. Kelly (father of journalist and editor Michael Kelly), who had asked him for a response to praise of Walker from American Nazi Party leader George Lincoln Rockwell; Walker's response was to strike Kelly in the left eye, an attack that was widely reported in the press.
+In the course of his campaign, Walker assaulted journalist Tom Kelly (father of journalist and editor Michael Kelly), who had asked him for a response to praise of Walker from American Nazi Party leader George Lincoln Rockwell; Walker's response was to strike Kelly in the left eye, an attack that was widely reported in the press.

 Though Walker had obeyed orders during the desegregation of Central High School in Little Rock, he acted privately in organizing protests in September 1962 against the enrollment of James Meredith, an African-American veteran, at the all-white University of Mississippi.

 On September 26, 1962, Walker broadcast this message on several radio stations:

 Mississippi: It is time to move.
 We have talked, listened and been pushed around far too much by the anti-Christ Supreme Court!
 Rise...to a stand beside Governor Ross Barnett at Jackson, Mississippi!
 Now is the time to be heard!
 Thousands strong from every State in the Union!
 Rally to the cause of freedom!
 The Battle Cry of the Republic!
 Barnett yes!
 Castro no!
 Bring your flag, your tent and your skillet.
 It's now or never!
 The time is when the President of the United States commits or uses any troops, Federal or State, in Mississippi!
 The last time in such a situation I was on the wrong side.
 That was in Little Rock, Arkansas in 1957-1958.
 This time – out of uniform – I am on the right side!
 I will be there!